compono/yutalent-api/README.md

 We only went live recently, and while we think our Developer Framework rocks, we want your feedback and ideas.
 Please let us know what you think and how we can improve?

 ## How to get support
-Before you do anything, please DO go and have a look at our tutorials and code snippets you can fnd in the repository wiki.
+Before you do anything, please DO go and have a look at our tutorials and code snippets you can find in the [repository wiki](https://github.com/oneworldmarket/wutalent-api/wiki).

 If you then need any support for our API's and the Developer Framework submit your questions via the [issues area of this repository](https://github.com/oneworldmarket/wutalent-api/issues?labels=&page=1&state=closed).
 Read the closed issues, especially the Developer FAQ that will guide you through most of the basic queries you will have.